Tharaka-Maddineni/Data-File-Visualization/README.md

 # Visualize-CSV
 Visualize-CSV is a web application where users can get insights of any .csv extension data file regardless of file structure.
-Also, usercs can upload any new data source (only .csv extension files).
+Also, userc can upload any new data source (only .csv extension files).

 Insights:
           1. max/min/sum operation of particular column and